pirsch-analytics/docs/docs/advanced/custom-domains.md

 ![Custom Domain Snippets](../static/advanced/custom-domain-snippets.png)

-The names of the files are truncated to avoid being blocked by ad blockers.
+The files can now be served from your own domain.
+The names are truncated to avoid being blocked by ad blockers.

 * `pirsch.js` is shortened to `p.js`
 * `pirsch-events.js` is shortened to `e.js`
 * `pirsch-sessions.js` is shortened to `s.js`
 * `pirsch-extended.js` is shortened to `ext.js`

-You don't need to update your existing integration, both the regular scripts and the ones on your own domain will work.
-However, we recommend using your own to get around ad blockers.
+Additionally, the script now uses different endpoints (`data-hit-endpoint`, `data-event-endpoint`, `data-session-endpoint`) so that requests aren't made directly to `pirsch.io`.

+The regular snippet without the custom domain will still work.
+However, to use your custom domain, replace your existing snippet integration with the updated one.